SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 Both Pfizer and Moderna rejected this, planning to unblind the trial and tell the participants which arm they were in, as it would be too expensive to carry out Goodman's suggestion, but unethical to keep the placebo arm participants in the dark.
 They want to vaccinate the subjects in the placebo arm.
+The details are, alas, somewhat unclear and probably differ between Moderna &amp; PFizer.

+It would have been nice if there had been adequate planning on the Federal level, to have a common policy on unblinding, rather than haphazardly by company.
+Nevertheless, here we are.

 ## Issues that concerned VRBPAC members: side effects